BritishPandaChick/codeacademy-closer-css/README.md

-# codeacademy-closer-css
+# Codeacademy Closer CSS

-Closer CSS project files from Codeacademy Build a Website section.
+Closer CSS project from Codeacademy Build a Website Course.
+Made with HTML &amp; CSS.

+## Instructions
+Clone or download zip file.
+Open index.html file in your browser.

+## Contributing
+This repository is based on starter code from Codeacademy.
+Therefore I will not be accepting any pull requests.

+## Acknowledgements
+* Codeacademy